Voluntourism: Does it do good or just make travelers feel good?

 It's been growing in popularity since the turn of the 21st century, as technology and other factors have made international travel easier and more affordable, which in turn has led travelers to seek out more unusual experiences abroad.

-And, as Planet Earth becomes more and more of a global village, travelers also have seen first-hand the plights of less fortunate citizens of the world, leading to a desire to help.
+And, as Planet Earth becomes more and more of a global village, travelers also have seen firsthand the plights of less fortunate citizens of the world, leading to a desire to help.

 Intense opinions